-And then there’s the issue of honesty.
-Many departing employees don’t want to alienate their former employers, so they avoid honest criticism in exit interviews.
-Instead of telling you the operations manager is a bully, they come up with inoffensive reasons for their departure: More money, better benefits or more responsibility.
+Many departing employees don’t want to alienate their former employers, so they avoid honest criticism in their final interviews.
+Instead of telling you the operations manager is a bully, they come up with inoffensive reasons for their departure: more money, better benefits or more responsibility.

 - Do you have suggestions for improvements?